 It is also oriented to suitably qualified and experienced people who plan to continue training to become a Qualified Psychodynamic Psychotherapist.

-The programme offers an excellent standard of academic and clinical teaching delivered by experienced psychoanalytic psychotherapy practitioners, academics and researchers.
-The first two years of the programme consist of academic and clinical work leading to the award of a MSc in Psychological Therapies.
-Successful completion of a third year of seminars leads to qualification as a Psychodynamic Psychotherapist, or with a fourth year as a Psychoanalytic Psychotherapist.
-Trainees will be competent to work independently and gain membership of the British Psychotherapy Foundation and registration as a Psychodynamic Psychotherapist with the British Psychoanalytic Council.
+The MSc programme offers an excellent standard of academic and clinical teaching delivered by experienced psychoanalytic psychotherapy practitioners, supervisors, academics and researchers.
+This two year programme consists of academic and clinical work leading to the award of a Msc in Psychological Therapies and Research.
+On successful completion of the MSc students are eligible to apply for Qualifying Training in Psychodynamic Psychotherapy or Psychoanalytic Psychotherapy.
+This entails a third year of clinical seminars and two years of clinical work leading to a qualification as a Psychodynamic Psychotherapist, or with a fourth year of seminars and clinical work, as a Psychoanalytic Psychotherapist.
+Trainees will be competent to work independently and gain membership of the British Psychotherapy Foundation and registration as a Psychodynamic Psychotherapist or a Psychoanalytic Psychotherapist with the British Psychoanalytic Council.